brownerd/cascadr/README.md

 ## Future dev
 I might add these features:

-- Enable prompt at runtime to allow user to type in the application they want cascaded
+- [x] Enable prompt at runtime to allow user to type in the application they want cascaded
+- [ ] Make an Icon for this lil app
-- Run from hot key
+- [ ] Run from hot key
-- Create options window
+- [ ] Create options window